 The Trial: I tried the EHM Ultra Premium Alkaline Water Pitcher at home, which also claims to hydrate the body better, prevent diseases by lowering the acidic state of my body, and slow down the aging process by reducing the amount of free radicals in my body.
 In the office, I drank bottles upon bottles of Essentia water.

-The Verdict: Though the water tasted so much better than my regular Brita filter, I didn’t notice any major differences in my health, or skin — but perhaps a week isn’t enough to tell the difference.
+The Verdict: Though the water tasted so much better than my regular Brita filter, I did not notice any major differences in my health, or skin — but perhaps a week is not enough to tell the difference.

 Essential Oil Diffuser